cbuschka/k8s-git-watch/readme.md

-# k8s controller written in java for watching git repos
+# k8s operator that checks for yml file changes in git repos

 ### Just an Experiment